Skip to content

 Learn the operational basics of the service and tourism industries with the Bachelor of Business Administration in Hospitality Management online at Southeastern Oklahoma State University.
 This AACSB-accredited online program is designed to develop your leadership, communication, problem-solving and managerial skills.
 Taught by the same faculty who teach on campus, the program will give you foundational knowledge and relevant skills that can be applied to a variety of hospitality careers in event-planning, hotel and conference management, restaurants and food service, and business development.

-• Foundational knowledge and relevant skills applicable in a variety of hospitality careers, including event-planning, hotel and conference management, restaurants and food service and business development
+• Deploying relevant skills applicable to hospitality careers, including event planning, hotel and conference management, restaurants and food service

-• Ability to identify and assess the risks associated with common hospitality business practices and events and identify appropriate management techniques
+• Identifying and assessing the risks associated with common hospitality business practices and events and using appropriate management techniques

-• Graduates of this program will be well-rounded problem solvers who understand the day-to-day operations of a variety of hospitality segments, including Native American gaming
+• Manage the day-to-day operations of a variety of hospitality segments, including Native American gaming

 • Hotel Management